-This how-to guide on drug dosage calculations has been created for student nurses, pharmacy students, trainee pharmacists and pharmacy technicians.
-The aim of this guide is to learn how to calculate a drug dosage from the stock strength.
+This how-to guide on drug dosage calculations has been created for student nurses, nurses, pharmacy students, trainee pharmacists and pharmacy technicians.
+This guide aims to teach you how to calculate a drug dosage from its stock strength.

 This learning is divided into three parts.

-• Part 1 will define the two formulas that can be used to calculate the drug dose required from stock strength for both oral tablets/capsules and oral liquid medicines.
+• Part 1 will define the two drug dosage calculation formulas that can be used to calculate the required drug dose from stock strength for both oral tablets/capsules and oral liquid medicines.

-• In part 2, you will find worked examples (with steps) on how to calculate the required number of tablets or volume of liquid medicine.
+• In part 2, you will find drug calculation examples (with detailed steps) on how to calculate the required number of tablets or volume of liquid medicine.

-• Finally, in part 3, you can test what you have learnt by attempting the drug calculations quiz.
+• Finally, in part 3, you can test what you have learnt by attempting the drug calculation test questions.

 Let us get started.